dmehra/dmehra.github.io/_posts/2017-06-11-testers-digest-19-testing-analogies.md

 ---
+title: "Tester's Digest #19: Testing Analogies"
-description: Testing Analogies. -- Quality and testing subjects are sometimes best explained through the use of analogies.
+excerpt: Testing Analogies. -- Quality and testing subjects are sometimes best explained through the use of analogies.
 Similes, metaphors, parables and bad puns can work too.
 This issue of Tester's Digest offers a compilation of all of the above... even koans.
 ---

 TESTER'S DIGEST